diggerwoo/jsh/README.md

 ### 4.1 Environment variables

 The keyword "env" is used to define environment.
-Note there can be no spaces beside the ‘=’, and no spaces or single/double quotation marks inside <NAME> and <VALUE>:
+Note there can be no SPACEs beside the ‘=’, and no SPACEs or single/double quotation marks inside NAME and VALUE:
 ```
 env <NAME>=<VALUE>
 ```